 \section{Intersection matrix of supersingular cycles on $\Sh_{1,n-1}$}

-Throughout this section, we fix an integer $n\geq 2$ and keep the notation of Section~\ref{Section:U(1,n)}.
+Throughout this section, we fix an integer $n\geq 2$ and keep the notation as in Section~\ref{Section:U(1,n)}.
 We will study the intersection theory of cycles $Y_{j}$ for $1\leq j\leq n$ on $\Sh_{1,n-1}$ considered in Section~\ref{Section:U(1,n)}.
-For this, it does not hurt to assume the following.
+For this, we may assume the following.